elucian/bee/syntax/composite.md

 **Notes:**

-* Clusters are internally sorted not indexed;
+* Sets are internally sorted not indexed;
-* Clusters are not recommended to create queues or stacks;
+* Sets are not recommended to create queues or stacks;
 * Usually you do not remove elements from a set but only append;

-## Table
+## Map

-A table is a hash collection of (key:value) pairs sorted by key.
+A map is a set of (key:value) pairs sorted by key.

 **syntax**
 ```
--- define a table type
+-- define a map type
 type type_name <: {(key_type : value_type)}

--- declare a new empty table
+-- declare a new empty map
 make new_map := {} ∈ type_name;
 ```